-But how can you get started?
-Whether you have tried before (and possibly failed) or are brand-new to developing a Bible-study habit, here are some tips to start this new habit.
+So how can you begin to study the Bible every day and actually stick with it?
+Whether you have tried before (and possibly failed) or are brand-new to developing a Bible study habit, here are some tips to start out right.

 What’s Your Motivation?